ngladkikh/pkonfig/docs/index.md

 ##### File

-`File` inherits `PathField` but also checks whether given path is a file.
+`File` inherits `PathField` but also checks whether a given path is a file.

 #### Folder

-`Folder` inherits `PathField` and does checking whether given path is a folder.
+`Folder` inherits `PathField` and does checking whether a given path is a folder.

 #### EnumField